Clogged Oil Filter

 The oil pressure relief valve is tasked with preventing excessive oil pressure from developing in the engine.
 The valve typically contains a spring that allows just enough oil to bypass the system and return to the oil pan.
 If the valve is stuck closed, engine oil pressure will rise, resulting in high oil pressure and a swollen or ballooned oil filter.

-Be careful when removing an oil pressure relief valve, note the direction of the valve in the pump housing or block and visually inspect the valve for scoring.
-Installing the valve in backwards may result in no oil pressure at all.
+Be careful when removing an oil pressure relief valve, note the direction of the valve in the pump housing or block, and visually inspect the valve for scoring.
+Installing the valve backward may result in no oil pressure at all.
 An oil pressure gauge is used to read and diagnose any oil pressure problems.

 Contaminated oil could clog the oil filter and result in a catastrophe.
 The oil filter bypass valve opens to prevent engine damage in case of a clogged oil filter.
 If the valve remains closed, the clogged filter will balloon and may cause severe engine damage.
 A stuck open oil bypass valve will allow the pressurized oil to bypass the filter and flow back through the system.